valka465/scraper-with-chatgpt/README.md

 For further assistance, contact our support team through the "Contact Support" option within the app.

 Congratulations!
-You are now ready to explore the full potential of YourApp Name.
+You are now ready to explore the full potential of app.
 Enjoy seamless data scraping and analysis for your various needs.

 [App URL]: http://yourappurl.com